 If you love Pecan Pie, you definitely need to try this oatmeal pie.
 It has the same gooey, brown sugar, caramel flavor – but instead of crunchy pecans on top, there’s a layer of chewy oatmeal.

-I’ve heard this oatmeal pie called Amish oatmeal pie.
-I’ve also read that it was made in the South during the Civil War as a substitute for pecan pie.
+Oatmeal pie is also called Amish oatmeal pie, and I’ve read that it was made in the South during the Civil War as a substitute for pecan pie.
 It was a new pie recipe to me until recently, but I will definitely be making it again and again because it’s just THAT good!

 How to Make Oatmeal Pie

-This pie is actually super easy to make.
-The filling comes together in under 10 minutes, and to save time you could use store-bought pie crust.
+Amish oatmeal pie is actually super easy to make.
+The filling comes together in under 10 minutes, but to save even more time use store-bought pie crust.
 If you’re up for it though, I recommend our Homemade Pie Crust recipe!

-BAKE.
-The pie will bake for about 45 minutes – but I recommend checking around 30 minutes to see if the crust is browning too much.
-If the crust is already golden, you can add a pie shield around the edges or simply place some aluminum foil around the edges of your pie to prevent the crust from burning.
+Brown crust.
+The pie will bake for about 45 minutes – but check it at 30 minutes to see if the crust is browning too much.
+If the crust is already golden, add a pie shield or aluminum foil around the edges of the pie to prevent the crust from burning.

-Of course, I prefer serving oatmeal pie with a big old scoop of vanilla ice cream on top, but there are other toppings you could try!
+Of course, I prefer serving this oatmeal pie recipe with a big old scoop of vanilla ice cream on top, but there are other toppings you could try!

 - Homemade Whipped Cream

 - Caramel Sauce (sauce plus vanilla ice cream is especially tasty)

 - Chocolate Fudge Sauce